glaucopater/json2jsx/README.md

 Test
 ===

-Some Sample json files I have included for your convenience are coming from the following Open Json API:
+I have included some sample json files in order to test different scenarios.
+They are stored inside the module folder (node_modules/json2jsx/json_samples/)

+The sources are:
 * [https://swapi.co/](The Star Wars API)
 * [https://anapioficeandfire.com](Game of Thrones API)
 * [https://pokeapi.co/api/v2/pokemon/ditto](Pokemonm API)